-Pursuant to our Annual Incentive Plan, at the beginning of 2016, a target incentive pool value was calculated based on the sum of the target annual incentive amounts for each participant in the plan.
-Based upon the company's 2016 budget approved by our Board and on the input and recommendations of management, the Committee approved the following FFO performance scale and the corresponding incentive pool modifiers for 2016:
+Pursuant to our Annual Incentive Plan, at the beginning of 2017, a target incentive pool value was calculated based on the sum of the target annual incentive amounts for each participant in the plan.
+Based upon the company's 2017 budget approved by our Board and on the input and recommendations of management, the Committee approved the following FFO performance scale and the corresponding incentive pool modifiers for 2017:

-Performance Level 2016 FFO Performance (Versus 2016 FFO Budgeted Target) Incentive Pool Multiplier (Multiple of Target Pool) Threshold 80% of \$93.3 million FFO Budget, or \$74.4 million FFO 0.25 x Target Pool Target 100% of \$93.3 million FFO Budget 1.00 x Target Pool Maximum 126.7% of \$93.3 million FFO Budget, or \$118.3 million FFO 2.00 x Target Pool
+Performance Level 2017 FFO Performance (Versus 2016 FFO Budgeted Target) Incentive Pool Multiplier (Multiple of Target Pool) Threshold 80% of \$86.6 million FFO Budget, or \$69.3 million FFO 0.25 x Target Pool Target 100% of \$86.6 million FFO Budget 1.00 x Target Pool Maximum 126.7% of \$86.6 million FFO Budget, or \$109.7 million FFO 2.00 x Target Pool

 The incentive pool multiplier for FFO performance proportionately increases or decreases between threshold and target levels and between target and maximum levels.
 The incentive pool is not funded for FFO performance below threshold level.
-The funding scale is designed to contribute a fixed percentage of every dollar of FFO above threshold to the incentive pool up to the maximum.
+The funding scale is determined each year with consideration to the ratio of incentive dollars to FFO dollars above threshold and up to maximum.

-The company's actual 2016 FFO can be calculated from the audited consolidated statements of cash flows included in our 2016 Annual Report Form 10-K. At the end of 2016, the company's actual FFO was \$213.2 million, or 229% of the budgeted target of \$93.3 million, which resulted in a calculated incentive pool multiplier of 2.00 in accordance with our Annual Incentive Plan.
-Based upon recommendations by company management, the Committee chose to exercise its discretion to adjust 2016 FFO calculations to address the Central Idaho timberland sale which was not contemplated when the initial FFO targets were set, and reduced the calculated incentive pool modifier from 2.0 to 1.03 which reflected what company performance against targets would have been if the Central Idaho timberland sale had been included in the original FFO targets.
+The company's actual 2017 FFO can be calculated from the audited consolidated statements of cash flows included in our 2017 Annual Report Form 10-K. At the end of 2017, the company's actual FFO was \$134.1 million, or 154.7% of the budgeted target of \$86.6 million, which resulted in a calculated incentive pool multiplier of 3.00, which was capped at 2.00 in accordance with our Annual Incentive Plan.